One-Sort Recycling Collection

 How to Prepare Your Recycling:

 One-sort makes recycling easier!
 Simply rinse your containers and place all recyclables loose or in paper bags in your one-sort cart.
 Do not place plastic bags in your recycling cart.
 You may collect your recycling in plastic bags, but you must dump the recyclables out of the plastic bag into the cart and place the plastic bag in the garbage or bring it to a second hand store for reuse or a participating grocery store for recycling.
 You may also collect your recycling in a resuable bag and empty the contents into your one-sort cart for collection.
 Click here for a PDF version of the recycling guide.

+Visit our Acceptable Recyclables webpage to see what all you can recycle.
 For more detailed information on paper and contianer recycling, visit the following pages: